2020 Co-op Research Excellence Awards Winners

 This Thing of Darkness: Eisenstein’s Ivan the Terrible in Stalin’s Russia, by Joan Neuberger, Professor in the Department of History and the Department of Slavic and Eurasian Studies, College of Liberal Arts.

-The Grand Prize, three runners-up, and the Textbook Award will be announced at the Co-op Awards ceremony on October 14, 2020.
+The winners were announced at the Co-op Awards ceremony on October 14, 2020.

 Explore the Gallery of 2020 Hamilton Book Nominations.